Mots94/Election_Analysis/README.md

     txt_file.write(winning_candidate_summary)
 ```
 This code utilized a greater than conditional to assign the candidate with the highest number of votes and highest vote percentage to the variables `winning_count`, `winning_percentage`, and `winning_candidate`.
 These variables were used in the `winning_candidate_summary` variable, which was subsequently printed out and written to the results .txt file.

+## Audit Summary
+In its current state, this script could be used for any election data, even if there were other candidates or counties include in the data set.
+However, if the data set had candidate names and county names in different columns this script would need slight modifications to work.
+The only modiciation that would need to be made would be to the variables `candidate_name = row[]` and `counties = row[]`.
+Placing the correct index inside these variable will allow the script to access data that accurately represents what it is supposed to represent.